 Step 1: Order an impression kit (or schedule a free scan)

 Before beginning treatment, you’ll need to send the company photos and impressions of your teeth to confirm whether you’re a suitable candidate for home aligners.
-You can sign up for treatment online and pay for an impression kit to take the photos and a mold of your teeth.
-The kit usually costs about $50.
-But, if you’re not accepted for treatment, the cost of the kit is fully refundable.
+You can sign up for treatment online and pay for an impression kit to take the molds of your teeth.
+The kit usually costs $50-100.
+But, if you’re not accepted for treatment, the kit’s cost is fully refundable.

-Included in the impression kit will be instructions, a putty-like material, and two sets of trays.
-The photos are fairly easy to take.
+The impression kit includes instructions, a putty-like material, and two sets of trays.
+You’ll need to take photos of your teeth, which is a pretty simple process.
 However, taking impressions of your teeth may present a challenge.
 Luckily, the kit’s instructions are very detailed.
 And, there are even videos online if you need extra guidance.
+Some companies even offer video calls to walk you through it.
 You’ll have two chances to take the impressions successfully, or you’ll need to order a new kit.
-Then, you’ll ship your impressions back to the company to be analyzed and reviewed.
+When you’ve finished, ship your impressions back to the company for evaluation.

 Step 2: A dental professional reviews your case

 Home aligners are best suited for mild-to-moderate cases of misalignment, like crowding and spacing.
 If you have a more severe case or a bite issue, you may not be a good fit.
 For this reason, each provider assigns a dental professional to review your case and make sure you’re a good candidate for treatment.